thearchitector/dotfiles-arch/README.md

   Disk identifier: 0x3372b9d9
 ```

 After identifying your drive, you can format it via `fdisk /dev/sda`.
-Keep it mind that you will likely have to chance `sda` to whatever you determined from the output of the previous command.
+Keep it mind that you will likely have to change `sda` to whatever you determined from the output above.
 Delete all the partitions from the disk with the `d` option, until `p` no longer lists any devices.
 If you are successful, running `lsblk` will show your USB device without any subdevices/partitions.

  ```sh
   $ lsblk